Marvy247/SavFe/frontend/README.md

 # SavFe - Smarter and Secure Protocol

-A decentralized application for rotating savings groups built on Lisk Sepolia testnet.
+A decentralized application for rotating savings groups built on Base Sepolia testnet.

 ## Features